Qt (software): Signals and slots

 Signals and slots are a language construct introduced in Qt for communication between objects which makes it easy to implement the observer pattern while avoiding boilerplate code.
 The concept is that GUI widgets can send signals containing event information which can be received by other controls using special functions known as slots.

 Metaobject compiler

 The metaobject compiler, termed moc, is a tool that is run on the sources of a Qt program.
 It interprets certain macros from the C++ code as annotations, and uses them to generate added C++ code with meta information about the classes used in the program.
 This meta information is used by Qt to provide programming features not available natively in C++: signals and slots, introspection and asynchronous function calls.

 Qt moc does not recognise modules in its preprocessor currently.

 Language bindings

 Qt can be used in several programming languages other than C++, such as Python, JavaScript, C# and Rust via language bindings; many languages have bindings for Qt 5 and bindings for Qt 4.

+In 2025 Qt Group announced a new "bridging technology" that aimed to re-think the way of interacting with new languages, listing that a proof of concept was being worked on for integrating C#, Rust, Swift, Java/Kotlin, and Python.